-PAUL ORDERS

-Chief Executive 8 July 2016
+PAUL ORDERS Chief Executive 8 July 2016 This page is intentionally left blank

 EU REFERENDUM IMPLICATIONS FOR CARDIFF

 REPORT OF THE CHIEF EXECUTIVE

 PORTFOLIO: LEADER (ECONOMIC DEVELOPMENT AND PARTNERSHIPS)

 - 1. This report seeks to: - assess the implications for the City of Cardiff Council and its partners of the result of the referendum vote to leave the European Union (EU); - consider the immediate response of the Council following the UK's decision to leave the EU; and - re-affirm Cardiff's position as an international city and the administration's vision to make Cardiff Europe's most liveable capital city.